 - I wanted more targeted butt work to help with my knee problem;

 - My 54.9kg plateau that I was stuck in for a year was becoming frustrating, so I knew high intensity might be a solution;

 - Everything is digital.
 So it matches the minimalist lifestyle; no DVDs, no clutter;

 - Not many programmes out there have vegan options for the meals, so this was a big plus.

 I am moderately fit, but I can tell you the workouts were hard (but doable).
 You do everything – cardio, abs, upper body work, lots of leg and butt work, so you get the best of both worlds – strength and cardio fitness.
 Here are the main points I’d like to make.

 1. You don’t get bored

-For the first 2 weeks there is a different workout every day (except for the Friday one), so there is always something new and exciting.
-The last 2 weeks are a repetition of the first 2, but when you do the workout the first thing you notice is how you’ve progressed.
+For the first two weeks, there is a different workout every day (except for the Friday one), so there is always something new and exciting.
+The last two weeks are a repetition of the first 2, but when you do the workout, the first thing you notice is how you’ve progressed.
 You see the progression, not the fact that you’re doing the same workouts again.
-I enjoyed the process and I have never missed a day or a workout, although this meant that I woke up at 5 am every single day.
+I enjoyed the process, and I have never missed a day or a workout, although this meant that I woke up at 5 am every single day.

 2. “Get Flexy” warmup and flexibility didn’t really work for me